 Propane versus Natural Gas

-Propane is a byproduct of natural gas and oil production, with over 90% of it coming from natural gas.
+In the event of a natural gas disruption, propane makes a reasonable backup for natural gas, and thermal mass flow meters improve combustion control and efficiency to the boiler.
+Propane is a byproduct of natural gas and oil production, with over 90% coming from natural gas.
 The fuel has higher than double heat energy content (BTU) than methane.
 While propane fuels barbeque grills and portable stoves, it is also considered a good backup fuel source for natural gas in the event of a supply disruption.

 Propane as Backup for Natural Gas